surveillance camera from a camp in the Antarctic

 Artists (like me) need to be very careful to not become too closed, too smug in our beliefs.
 I can be guilty of this!
 My ideas are continually challenged by paintings which I do not like, nor understand.
 The key to a discriminating eye is to know the difference between the two.

-The following little anecdotal tale famous in Zen circles.
+The following is a little anecdotal tale famous in Zen circles.
 It is the classic story of the celebrated professor of Zen from the big city who treks up to see the lone Zen master way up in the hills living by himself.
 The Zen master receives the professor politely and serves him tea.
 As they sit at his humble table the master pours tea into the professor's small cup until it overflows and begins to flow out across the small table.
 Protesting loudly the professor says:

 "Stop, stop! the cup is already full, can't you see?"

-to which the master simply says:
+to which the master replies, scolding the poor professor:

-"Just like the tea cup your mind is too full to receive anything I have to offer you!"
+"Just like the tea cup your mind is too full to receive anything I have to offer you!!"

 I have always loved this tale.
 As a painter, one can ask just when does one's mind becomes "too full"?
 At what point does having an abundance of knowledge and experience in a craft like Painting become a hindrance?

 I admit that there are areas in my own life where I think I know a lot.
 I have inherited many ideas from my own education which have sometimes clouded my own original curious thirst for 'otherness'.
-I can see that it has prevented me from looking at my prejudgements.
-I would like to change that.
+I can see that it has prevented me from looking at my prejudgements and I would like to change that.

 In the meantime, another day, another picture.